LogicEu/fract/README.md

 sudo make install # or sudo ./build.sh install
 ```

-> Remember to clean object files and binaries created during compilation in /tmp
+> Clean object files and binaries created during compilation in /tmp
 > and /bin with:

 ```shell
 make clean # or ./build.sh clean
 ```